Ketan-Sing-h/UniTrendz-Website/README.md

 ### Welcome to UNITRENDZ, an innovative e-commerce platform tailored exclusively for college students.
 This project aims to provide a seamless shopping experience, addressing the unique needs and preferences of college life.

 ## Features
-- **Tailored for College Students:** CollegeMart offers a unique shopping experience tailored to the needs and preferences of college students.
+- **Tailored for College Students:** UniTrendz offers a unique shopping experience tailored to the needs and preferences of college students.
 - **Captivating User Interface:** Leveraging the power of HTML, CSS, and JavaScript, the platform boasts a captivating user interface that seamlessly adapts to various devices.
 - **User-Centric Design:** The User Interface was thoughtfully crafted on Figma, resulting in a visually appealing and intuitive design that garnered a staggering 90% positive user feedback.
-- **Collaborative Development:** Developed collaboratively within a two-person team, CollegeMart emphasizes smooth functionality and responsive design to enhance user satisfaction.
+- **Collaborative Development:** Developed collaboratively within a two-person team, UniTrendz emphasizes smooth functionality and responsive design to enhance user satisfaction.

 ## Screenshots
 ![image](https://github.com/Ketan-Sing-h/UniTrendz-Website/assets/102852482/a24f3b31-9edb-4f09-9f80-95c37f096aeb)